animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 ### <a id="configured-cluster-defined-regions"></a>Configured Cluster-Defined Regions

-In addition to the `@EnableEntityDefinedRegions` annotation, Spring Data for GemFire also provides the inverse annotation, `@EnableClusterDefinedRegions`.
+In addition to the `@EnableEntityDefinedRegions` annotation, Spring Data for VMware GemFire also provides the inverse annotation, `@EnableClusterDefinedRegions`.
 Rather than basing your Regions on the entity classes defined and driven from your application use cases (UC) and requirements (the most common